Curtis Bright

 Research

 My research focuses on computer-assisted proofs, automated reasoning, symbolic computation, and discrete mathematics.
-I am the lead developer of the MathCheck project for verifying and finding counterexamples of mathematical conjectures.
+I am a lead of the MathCheck project for verifying and finding counterexamples of mathematical conjectures.
 See my academic webpage for my publications and my curriculum vitae for a summary of my academic career.
 I have also put together a showcase explaining applications of my research.

 Mathematics